Updated on: June 26th, 2022

 Unlike games, however, there is no respawning.

 There is no retry.
 There are no cheat codes.
 We only get one shot at life.
 We cannot redo an event to get a better ending.
 If we made a mistake, then we made a mistake.
-The servers are going down by 72 years from when we start playing (on average).
+The servers are going down by 72 years from when we started playing (on average).
 Accept what happened.
 Do what we want and need to do.
 The clock is ticking.

 Content doesn’t expire, and we choose whether we play it or not.

 Whether we’re 17, 25, or 40, the amount of time it takes (usually) to get a bachelor’s degree is four years.
 To be an expert on something is five years.
-We could have never learned English at 20, and we could be fluent by 22.
+We could have never learned English at 20 and could be fluent by 22.
 We could have never experienced what it’s like to be in a relationship before, and we could start trying tomorrow.
 The content is there and will never expire.
 Everyone prioritizes what content they want to experience differently, so don’t be disheartened because we have not yet tried and finished some content.

 To carry others, we have to be “farmed up” ourselves.